 - Segment blocks of code in the same section into paragraphs.

-- Use indentation to marks the beginning and end of control structures.
-Clearly specify the code between them.
+- Use indentation to mark the beginning and end of control structures.
+Specify the code between them.

 - Don’t use lengthy functions.
 Ideally, a single function should carry out a single task.

 - Use the DRY (Don’t Repeat Yourself) principle.
 Automate repetitive tasks whenever necessary.
 The same piece of code should not be repeated in the script.